Philippine Competition Commission: Commission members

 Among the pioneer chairman and commissioners, Guevarra, Butuyan, Quimbo and Balisacan did not finish their set term.
 Guevarra vacated his position after being appointed as Senior Deputy Executive Secretary under the Office of the President on June 30, 2016, and was replaced by Amabelle Asuncion.
 Butuyan left the commission in July 2017 and was replaced by Macario De Claro Jr. Quimbo vacated her seat after she got elected to the House of Representatives in the 2019 general election and was replaced by Emerson Aquende.

 Upon De Claro and Asuncion's end of term, President Rodrigo Roa Duterte appointed lawyers Marah Victoria S. Querol and Michael B. Peloton.
 Before her appointment to the PCC, Querol served as Senior Deputy Executive Secretary in the Duterte administration.
 With an economics (bachelor's) degree and a Master of Business Administration (MBA), Querol joined the PCC backed with business, economics, and law.
 On the other hand, a Davaoeño lawyer, Peloton has been appointed to various government positions during the Duterte administration, notably the Commission on Elections (COMELEC), Philippine Reclamation Authority (PRA), and the Insurance Commission.

 On June 30, 2022, Balisacan was appointed by President Bongbong Marcos to be the head of the National Economic and Development Authority thus vacating his position as chairman of the commission.
 As the only remaining pioneer and most senior commissioner, Bernabe thus became the officer-in-charge of the commission from June 30, 2022, until President Marcos appointed former Commission on Audit (COA) Chairperson, Ateneo Law alumnus, and Philippine Bar topnotcher Michael G. Aguinaldo as chair in January 2025.

 Alongside Aguinaldo, President Marcos also appointed Atty.
 Lolibeth Ramit-Medrano, former Director of the Bureau of Patents at the Intellectual Property Office and a two-time Undersecretary at the Office of the President, as a member of Commission.
 Aguinaldo and Medrano joins Commissioners Querol and Peloton.

 On February 10, 2023, President Marcos appointed Atty.
 Ferdinand M. Negre as Commissioner.
 Negre, former dean of the Manuel L. Quezon University School of Law, faculty member of the Ateneo Law School, and the 2014 Philippine Bar examiner in Mercantile Law, joins as the last member of the five-member commission.

 Criticisms to the Current Composition of the Commission

 Although not formally designated as such, Querol, holding an undergraduate degree in Economics and an MBA, effectively serves in a dual role as lawyer-economist, satisfying the requirement of the PCA that at least one (1) member of the Commission should be an economists.
-However, critics highlight that none of the current commissioners possess advanced degrees in economics, a notable departure from previous compositions, such as when Balisacan and Quimbo were commissioners.
+However, critics highlight that none of the current commissioners possess advanced degrees in economics, a notable departure from previous compositions, such as when Balisacan and Quimbo were members of the commission.